Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Small-Sample Evaluation of the GL Confidence Sets

 The recent OLS-CR method proposed in CP was shown to provide adequate empirical coverage probabilities over a wide range of data-generating mechanisms and across all break sizes and/or location of the break.
 The average length of the confidence sets is always shorter than that obtained with \citeauthor{elliott/mueller:07}'s (2007) method.
-When comparing the length obtained with Bai's (1997) method, the OLS-CR method delivers confidence sets with lengths only slightly larger than Bai's (1997) and the differences get smaller as the size of the break increases.
-Overall, the simulation study in CP suggests that the OLS-CR method based on the continuous record asymptotics strikes the best balance between accurate coverage probabilities and length of the confidence sets.
+The OLS-CR method delivers confidence sets with lengths only slightly larger than Bai's (1997) and the differences get smaller as the size of the break increases.
+Overall, the OLS-CR method strikes a better balance between accurate coverage probabilities and length of the confidence sets.
 The numerical analysis in this section documents that the confidence sets derived from the GL inference are even more precise in terms of coverage probability than those from the OLS-CR method and the average length is always substantially shorter than that from \citeauthor{elliott/mueller:07}'s (2007).

 We consider the same DGPs as in Section \ref{sec:Small-Sample-Properties-of}.
 To construct the OLS-CR method we follow the steps outlined in the previous section (see also CP for more details on the procedure for models with predictable processes).
-When the errors are uncorrelated (i.e., M3-M5) we simply estimate variances rather than long-run variances.
-For model M1-M2, the estimate of the long-run variance is given by a weighted sum of autocovariances where we use for all methods \citeauthor{andrews/monahan:92}'s (1992) AR(1) pre-whitened two-stage procedure to select the bandwidth with a quadratic spectral kernel.
-We consider the version of the statistic $\widehat{\textrm{U}}_{T}$, labelled $\widehat{\textrm{U}}_{T}\left(T_{\mathrm{m}}\right).\mathrm{neq}$, proposed by \citet{elliott/mueller:07} that allows for heteroskedastic across regimes for all models; using the restricted version when applicable leads to similar results.
+For model M2, to estimate the long-run variance we use \citeauthor{andrews:91}' (1991) method along with \citeauthor{andrews/monahan:92}'s (1992) AR(1) pre-whitened two-stage procedure to select the bandwidth.
+We consider the version $\widehat{\textrm{U}}_{T}\left(T_{\mathrm{m}}\right).\mathrm{neq}$ of \citet{elliott/mueller:07} that allows for heteroskedastic regimes; using the restricted version when applicable leads to similar results.